-In February of this year, the USPS introduced a new feature that gives consumers the ability to see a daily digital preview of their incoming mail.
+In February 2017, the USPS introduced a new feature that gives consumers the ability to see a daily digital preview of their incoming mail.
 The program is called Informed Delivery and was initially piloted in 6 states.
 It is now available throughout the U.S. I’ve been curious since hearing about this, so I recently signed up to see how the program works.

 In the morning the recipient receives a grayscale image of the exterior address side of incoming mailpieces.
 The image of the postcard from Missouri Baptist Medical Center is from my Informed delivery inbox recently.
 I was able to view the image at 8:15 in the morning and the actual piece delivered in that day’s mail.

 For consumers, the process to sign up for the service is free and relatively simple.
 You create an account at USPS.com which requires some identity verification that validates your name is associated with the mailing address that you register.
 USPS uses existing processes to gather digital images of the letter sized mail pieces that are processed through automation equipment.
 The image of the mailpiece is automatically matched to the Informed Delivery user.
 The user is informed through e-mail with images of the qualifying mail and through a dashboard view of their USPS account.
 This scenario is described as “mailing as usual.”

 Not every piece of mail that will be delivered in your mailbox will include in the Informed Delivery program.
 Mailers must provide pieces that are automation compatible and contain a valid IMb.

 Informed Delivery offers enhanced options for the mailers to compliment the physically mailed piece.
 The first is the option to provide a custom color image in place of and/or below the grayscale scanned image of the piece.
 Users can be offered an option to respond on this digital channel via URL.
 This allows for measurable data insights.